Cascading/lingual/lingual-client/docs/hadoop.md

 # Using with Apache Hadoop

-When using with Apache Hadoop, the Shell expects the following environment variable so that the correct Hadoop version and configuration may be includedin the CLASSPATH.
+When using with Apache Hadoop, the Shell expects the following environment variable so that the correct Hadoop version and configuration may be included in the CLASSPATH.

  * `HADOOP_HOME` - path to local Hadoop installation
  * `HADOOP_CONF_DIR` - defaults to `$HADOOP_HOME/conf`